Protecting Your Smile with Orthodontic Retainers

 Do’s:

-Store in a protective case whenever not in use.
+• Store your clean retainers in a protective case whenever they’re not being worn.

-Occasionally, soak in a denture-cleaning solution like Efferdent for a deeper clean.
+• Occasionally soak them in a denture-cleaning or diluted hydrogen peroxide solution for a deeper clean.

 Don’ts: